nvm-sh/nvm/README.md

   $ softwareupdate --install-rosetta
   ```

-  You might wonder, "how will my M1 Mac know to use Rosetta for a version of node compiled for an Intel chip?".
+  You might wonder, "how will my Apple Silicon Mac know to use Rosetta for a version of node compiled for an Intel chip?".
   If an executable contains only Intel instructions, macOS will automatically use Rosetta to translate the instructions.

 - Open a shell that's running using Rosetta